Loading...

 Monday5:45 - 6:55pmSenior RehearsalStudio NODMarlo Martin

-5:45 - 6:55pmJunior RehearsalStudio OaklandTyra Kopf
+5:45 - 6:55pmJunior RehearsalStudio OaklandTyra Rose

-Tuesday5:30 - 6:25pmCadet RehearsalStudio BKaren Baskett
+Tuesday5:30 - 6:25pmCadet RehearsalStudio BMarlo Martin/Hayley Keller

 Wednesday5:30 - 6:25pmSquad RehearsalStudio AMarlo Martin

-Friday4:00 - 6pmCadet RehearsalStudio ATyra Kopf
+Friday4:00 - 6pmCadet RehearsalStudio ATyra Rose

-4:00 - 6pmJunior RehearsalStudio BKaren Baskett
+4:00 - 6pmJunior RehearsalStudio BMarlo Martin

-6:00 - 8pmSenior RehearsalStudio ATyra Kopf
+6:00 - 8pmSenior RehearsalStudio ATyra Rose

-6:00 - 8pmSquad RehearsalStudio BKaren Baskett
+6:00 - 8pmSquad RehearsalStudio BHayley Keller

-Studios A, B and Sea are located in Green Lake | Locations >>
+Studios A, B and Sea are located in Green Lake | Locations

-Studios Oakland and NOD are located in Capitol Hill | | Locations >>
+Studios Oakland and NOD are located in Capitol Hill | | Locations

-Class Descriptions | Click Here>>
+Class Descriptions | Click Here

 TUITION

-MODERN | JAZZ | BALLET | HIP HOP
+MODERN | JAZZ | BALLET | HIP HOP | CONTEMPORARY | POINTE

 1 CLASS PER WEEK